jurgjn/batch-infer/NOTES.md

 # Notes
 - Improve documentation & examples, e.g. MSA caching
+- Add explicit check for input .json 'name' field to match the file name
 - Build & test [v3.0.2](https://github.com/google-deepmind/alphafold3/issues/395) once released
 - Currently only one type of GPU (A100 80GB), can we use others, e.g. A100 40GB?
     - Run AF3 tests as a target: